 We're proud to be part of the Tree Cities of the World programme, connecting cities around the world to create a network dedicated to sharing how we all manage urban trees and forests to make our cities greener and more robust.

 The Food and Agriculture Organization of the United Nations (FAO) along with the Arbor Day Foundation today unveiled their Tree Cities of the World programme in the United Kingdom, an initiative to recognise cities and towns across all continents that meet core standards for the care and planning of urban trees and forests.
 Trees for Cities is leading the initiative to recruit and support cities throughout the UK to apply for designation.
-This has now closed for new applicants but we will share information about applying to the programme later in 2020.

 To achieve recognition, cities must meet the programme’s five core standards: establish responsibility, set the rules, know what you have, allocate the resources and celebrate achievements.